pynat/mkr_coin/README.md

 ![Distribution of Predicted Values for Linear Regression](images/predicted_values_distribution_lr.png)
 Key Observations:
-Most predictions are centered around 0, with a sharp peak and minimal spread.
-This indicates that the model is predicting a narrow range of values, which could suggest underfitting or that the target variable has a limited variance.
+* Most predictions are centered around 0, with a sharp peak and minimal spread
+* Indicates that the model is predicting a narrow range of values, which could suggest underfitting or that the target variable has a limited variance

 ## Decision Trees (DT)